Mughal–Portuguese conflicts: Gujarat campaigns, 1569

 In 1569, Nuno Velho Pereira was dispatched from Daman with a naval squadron to clear the Gulf of Cambay of Portuguese enemies.
 He burnt two settlements, ships, captured prisoners and later attacked a Mughal stronghold three leagues away from Daman at Pernel, which was abandoned after six days of artillery bombardment and razed.

 Ayres Telles de Menezes helped Rustum Khan resist a Mughal siege on Bharuch with a squadron of seven ships.
 Rustum Khan offered to become a tributary vassal of Portugal in exchange but after the Mughals were driven off Rustum Khan repudiated his part of the agreement.

 Portuguese naval and war banner featuring the Cross of the Order of Christ.

 While the siege of Bharuch was ongoing, the captain of Daman sailed to Surat and confiscated two large merchant ships loaded by the lord of Surat Agaluchem without the authorization of the Portuguese viceroy of India.
 They were valued at 100,000 ducats.

+Siege of Surat, 1572

+In 1572, the Mughal Empire annexed Gujarat and acquired its first access to the sea, but local officials informed Akbar that the Portuguese had begun to exert control in the Indian Ocean.
+Akbar obtained a cartaz (permit) from the Portuguese to sail in the Persian Gulf region.
+At the initial meeting of the Mughals and the Portuguese during the Siege of Surat, the Portuguese, recognising the superior strength of the Mughal army, chose to pursue diplomacy to resolve their conflict.
+The Portuguese Governor, upon the request of Akbar, sent him an ambassador to establish friendly relations.